wormtable/wormtable/docs/source/tutorial.rst

 This example uses a compound index of the reference nucleotide (*REF*) and the alternate nucleotide (*ALT*) to count the number of transitions (changes A <-> G or C <-> T) and transversions (A or G <-> C or T).
 Using the counter feature this task can be very fast with Wormtable.
-First we use Python's itertools to generate a list of all possible single bases changes (ie all pairs of A,C,G and T).
+First we use Python's :mod:`itertools` to generate a list of all possible single bases changes (ie all pairs of A,C,G and T).
 We then count the number of instances of each change in our data ::